 In most conventional companies of comparable size, the Committee believes that the CEO would have asked for - and received - far higher total compensation.
 In addition, Mr. Biglari does not have a severance agreement, a change-in-control arrangement, or an employment agreement with the Company, and has been granted neither stock options nor restricted stock awards by the Company.
 The Board believes its unconventional compensation system is a rational one, creating less, not more, enterprise risk.

-In designing the Company's incentive agreement (the "Incentive Agreement"), the Committee sought to embody the pay-for-performance ethos of the Company.
-The Committee believes it is most appropriate to determine Mr. Biglari's compensation for our operating businesses with respect to a return-on-equity methodology.
-Adjustments are made to the metric such that Mr. Biglari is compensated solely for the Company's economic gains.
+In designing the Company's incentive agreement (the "Incentive Agreement"), the Committee believes it is most appropriate to determine Mr. Biglari's compensation for our operating businesses with respect to a return-on-equity methodology.

 Summary Compensation Information